rnibhriain/practicum-code/README.md

 ## Data 📑

-- dependencies1-5.txt are the test dependency trees files
+- dependencies1-5.txt - test dependency trees files
-- config.JSON is the configuration file
+- config.JSON - configuration file
-- github_urls.txt contains the libraries in the dependency trees and their corresponding github urls
+- github_urls.txt - mapping file for libraries in the dependency trees and their corresponding github urls
-- requirements.txt contains all the requirements to install to run this project
+- requirements.txt - requirements that need to be installed to run this project

 ## Project Instructions❗